frops/fck_seo_video/README.md

-# Schema.org markup of videos for FckEditor
+# Schema.org markup of videos for FCKEditor (SEO)

-### Plugin for inserting video into fckeditor redactor
+### Plugin for inserting video using special markup from schema.org

+Link to guide by Google: https://support.google.com/webmasters/answer/2413309

 ### Info